 A construction site can be a difficult and dangerous place to work.
-A good emergency plan will help people take quick and effective action in the event of an emergency.
+A good construction emergency action plan will help people take quick and effective action in the event of a disaster.
 It will help in easing the severity of the situation and limit the consequences.

-An emergency response plan establishes an organization’s procedures and structures for response to emergencies.
-The response plan provides a strategy to combat any emergency.
-It assigns and responsibilities for implementation of the plan during an emergency.
+A response plan establishes an organization’s procedures and structures for response to emergencies.
+Emergency action plans provide strategies to combat specific situations, and assigns and responsibilities for implementation employees must follow during an emergency.

 A few examples of emergencies that should be planned for at construction sites include:

 - Extended Power Loss

 Being organized is the key to success.
 The other important element for long-term success in this business is to have a risk management solution for any contingency that may occur at the job site.